Speed Kills — Slow Sites Kill Bookings

 But speed isn't only about load times.
 It's about the entire user experience: how quickly visitors can find what they need, how intuitive the navigation feels, how smoothly the booking process flows.
 A site that loads in 1 second but takes 5 clicks to reach the booking page is still "slow" in the ways that matter.

-In this section, we'll cover both technical speed (page load, image optimisation, hosting) and experiential speed (UX, navigation, reducing friction).
+In this section, we'll cover both technical speed (page load, image optimisation, hosting) and experiential speed (UX, navigation, reducing booking friction).

 Your escape room website should load in under 3 seconds on a mobile connection.
 Ideally under 2 seconds.
 This is non-negotiable — Google uses page speed as a ranking factor, and visitors form their first impression before the page even finishes loading.